 The ITSC is responsible for establishing effective information technology and information systems plans, authorising information technology ("IT") related expenditure based on authority limits, and monitoring the progress of approved projects.
 The Company has increased the security controls for the IT systems, and has put in place business resumption and contingency plans to ensure continued operations of mission critical functions.
-The requirements of BNM's Guidelines on Management of IT Environment (GPIS-1) and Guidelines on Business Continuity Management (BNM/RH/GL/013-3) have been complied.
+The requirements of BNM's Policy Document on Risk Management in Technology (RMiT) (BNM/RH/PD 028-98) and Policy Document on Business Continuity Management (BNM/RH/GL/013-3) have been complied.